-- from 1 July 2015 specified authorities, including all schools as defined in the summary of this guidance, are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 ("the CTSA 2015"), in the exercise of their functions, to have "due regard to the need prevent people being drawn into terrorism" must have regard to statutory guidance issued under section 29 of the CTSA 2015 ("the Prevent guidance").
+• From 1 July 2015 specified authorities, including all schools as defined in the summary of this guidance, are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 ("the CTSA 2015"), in the exercise of their functions, to have "due regard6 to the need prevent people being drawn into terrorism7" must have regard to statutory guidance issued under section 29 of the CTSA 2015 ("the Prevent guidance").
 Paragraphs 57-76 of the Prevent guidance are concerned specifically with schools (but also cover childcare).
-It is anticipated that the duty will come into force for sixth form colleges and FE colleges early in the autumn. - the statutory Prevent guidance summarises the requirements on schools in terms of four general themes: risk assessment, working in partnership, staff training and IT policies. - schools are expected to assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.
-This means being able to demonstrate both a
+It is anticipated that

-7 Extremism is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas general understanding of the risks affecting children and young people in the area and a specific understanding of how to identify individual children who may be at risk of radicalisation and what to do to support them.
-Schools and colleges should have clear procedures in place for protecting children at risk of radicalisation.
-These procedures may be set out in existing safeguarding policies.
-It is not necessary for schools and colleges to have distinct policies on implementing the Prevent duty.
+5 Extremism is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas the duty will come into force for sixth form colleges and FE colleges early in the autumn.

-8 According to the Prevent duty guidance 'having due regard' means that the authorities should place an appropriate amount of weight on the need to prevent people being drawn into terrorism when they consider all the other factors relevant to how they carry out their usual functions
+6 According to the Prevent duty guidance 'having due regard' means that the authorities should place an appropriate amount of weight on the need to prevent people being drawn into terrorism when they consider all the other factors relevant to how they carry out their usual functions

-9 "Terrorism" for these purposes has the same meaning as for the Terrorism Act 2000 (section 1(1) to (4) of that Act).
+$^{^{7}}$ "Terrorism" for these purposes has the same meaning as for the Terrorism Act 2000 (section 1(1) to (4) of that Act).